-The pre-financing guarantee is released within 45 days of issue of the provisional acceptance certificate for the supplies.
+The pre-financing guarantee is released within 30 days of issue of the provisional acceptance certificate for the supplies.
+However, for contracts applying General Conditions previous to PRAG 2015 version the time period for release is 45 days.

 20.15.
 Article 35 -Breach of Contract